Champii/Comet/README.md

 ### Database persistance for free

-Note: This one is still a proof of concept, this needs work.
+Note: This one is still a proof of concept, and needs work.

 ```rust
 // You just have to add this little attribute to your type et voila !